DuttaSejuti/Taskly/README.md

 # Taskly
-Built a simple ToDo application with VueJs and FastAPI
+A ToDo app built with FastAPI, VueJS, and PostgreSQL